-- 11.2 of the AD Agreement does not incorporate for purposes of self-initiation the standards applicable to reviews upon request. - 11.
-The Appellate Body further noted that Article 21.4 of the SCM Agreement explicitly applies the rules in Article 12 regarding evidence and procedure in the conduct of investigations to Article 21.3.
+11.2 of the AD Agreement does not incorporate for purposes of self-initiation the standards applicable to reviews upon request.

+11. The Appellate Body further noted that Article 21.4 of the SCM Agreement explicitly applies the rules in Article 12 regarding evidence and procedure in the conduct of investigations to Article 21.3.
 "However, the rules on evidence and procedure contained in Article 12 do not relate to the initiation of such investigations."
 Further, "the rules relating to evidence needed to initiate an investigation are set out in Article 11, which is not referred to in Article 21.4."
 This led to the conclusion that, "[t]he fact that the rules in Article 11 governing such matters are not incorporated by reference into Article 21.3 suggests that they are not, ipso facto, applicable to sunset reviews."
 Once again, there is a precise parallel in the AD Agreement.
-The rules of evidence and procedure contained in Article 6 of the AD Agreement are incorporated by reference for purposes of sunset reviews by means of Article 11.4.
-Those rules of evidence and procedure, however, do not relate to initiation.
-On the other hand, the rules relating to evidence necessary to initiate an investigation in Article 5 are not incorporated by reference for purposes of sunset reviews.
-Consequently, the latter rules are not applicable to sunset reviews. - 12.
-The Appellate Body then turned to Article 22 of the SCM Agreement, entitled "Public Notice and Explanation of Determinations," and found that neither Article 22.1 (establishing notification and public notice obligations) nor Article 22.7 (stating that the provisions of Article 22 apply "mutatis mutandis" to the initiation and completion of reviews pursuant to Article 21 and to decisions to apply duties retroactively) establishes any evidentiary standards applicable to the initiation of sunset reviews.
+The rules of evidence and procedure contained in Article 6 of the AD Agreement are incorporated by reference and procedure to initiation.
+On the other hand, the rules relating to evidence and procedure, however, do not relate to initiation.
+On the other hand, the rules relating to evidence and procedure to initiate an investigation in Article 5 are not incorporated by reference for purposes of sunset reviews are not applicable to sunset reviews.

+12. The Appellate Body then turned to Article 22 of the SCM Agreement, entitled "Public Notice and Explanation of Determinations," and found that neither Article 22.1 (establishing notification and public notice obligations) nor Article 22.7 (stating that the provisions of Article 22 apply "mutatis mutandis" to the initiation and completion of reviews pursuant to Article 21 and to decisions to apply duties retroactively) establishes any evidentiary standards applicable to the initiation of sunset reviews.
 The United States notes that Article 12 of the AD Agreement is perfectly analogous to Article 22 of the SCM Agreement.
-Neither Article 12.1 (establishing notification and public notice requirements) nor Article 12.3 (stating that the provisions of Article 12 apply "mutatis mutandis" to the initiation and completion of reviews pursuant to Article 11 and to decisions to apply duties retroactively) of the AD Agreement establishes any evidentiary standards applicable to the initiation of sunset reviews. - 13.
-Finally, the Appellate Body turned to Article 11 of the SCM Agreement (entitled "Initiation and Subsequent Investigation"), and found that Article 11 sets out evidentiary requirements for the initiation of countervailing duty investigations, but that there is no indication of an intent to apply those requirements to the ability of authorities to self-initiate sunset reviews.
-The analogous provision in the AD Agreement, Article 5, is equally bereft of any indication that its evidentiary requirements for the initiation of antidumping investigations apply to the ability of authorities to self-initiate sunset reviews. - 14.
-Japan argues that the authorities should not be able to self-initiate reviews unless they
+Neither Article 12.1 (establishing notification and public notice requirements) nor Article 12.3 (stating that the provisions of Article 12 apply "mutatis mutandis" to the initiation and completion of reviews pursuant to Article 11 and to decisions to apply duties retroactively) of the AD Agreement establishes any evidentiary standards applicable to the initiation and completion of reviews pursuant to Article 11 and to decisions to apply duties retroactively) of the AD Agreement establishes any evidentiary standards applicable to the initiation of sunset reviews.

+13. Finally, the Appellate Body turned to Article 11 of the SCM Agreement (entitled "Initiation and Subsequent Investigation"), and found that Article 11 sets out evidentiary requirements for the initiation of countervailing duty investigations, but that there is no indication of an intent to apply those requirements to the ability of authorities to self-initiate sunset reviews.
+The analogous provision in the AD Agreement, Article 5, is equally bereft of any indication that its evidentiary requirements for the initiation of antidumping investigations apply to the ability of authorities to self-initiate sunset reviews.